 But, before I embark on a new decade, I wanted to pass on some advice I’ve learned through my own life experiences to those who will still be going through the trenches and navigating these very formative years.

 So, without further ado…these are my unedited thoughts on love and dating in the 21st century – after years of trial and error and now one long-term relationship later.

 I’m a straight, white female, of average height and with average looks.
-In today’s world of plastic surgery, Photoshopping, liposuction, breast augmentations and perfectly polished social media feeds, it’s almost impossible to stand out and hold a guy’s attention in the world we live in today.
+In today’s world of plastic surgery, Photoshopping, liposuction, breast augmentations and perfectly polished social media feed, it’s almost impossible to stand out and hold a guy’s attention in the world we live in today.